varadharajanv0310/code4ed-resume-analyser/README.md

-# 🎯 Resume-JD Analyzer Pro
+# 🎯 Resume-JD Analyzer Pro (By Team F8: V Varadharajan & A Sowmiya Priya)

 > **AI-Powered Resume Evaluation with Real-Time Magic ✨ and Advanced Visualizations 📊**